energysistem/manuals/42510-Energy-TDT-SD3/en/05-presentacion_general.md

 ### *Remote control*
 ![Remote control unit](http://static.energysistem.com/images/manuals/42510/555f14b3c066f.jpg)

-8. STANDBY: Change between power on and standby mode.
+8. STANDBY: Switch between power on and standby mode.
 9. MUTE: Turn sound on or off.
 10. MENU: Show main menu
 11. CH+/-: It allows you to change the channel.
 Up and down arrow.
 12. VOL+/-: It allows you to adjust the volume.
 Left and right arrow.
-13. RECLIST: It shows the stored recordings list.
+13. RECLIST: It shows you the stored recordings list.
-14. NUMBER BUTTONS: Use them to manually enter the channels or numbers in the menu.
+14. NUMBER BUTTONS: Use them to manually enter channels numbers, or numbers in the menu.
-15. TV/RADIO: Change between TV channel selection or radio stations.
+15. TV/RADIO: Switch between TV channel selection or radio stations.
 AUDIO: Select from the audio tracks
 16. RED: Sleep.
-Programmed shut-down/Red selection button GREEN: List.
+Programmed shut-down/Red selection button.
+GREEN: List.
 Channel list.
 Green selection button.
 17. RECORD: Manual recording of TV channels.
-STOP: Stop recording or now playing.
+STOP: Stop recording or playing.
 18. INFO: Screen information about the channel you are watching.
-Press several times to zoom in/disable.
+Press several times to show more info/disable.
-19. PLAY/PAUSE: Pause/Resume the playback of your TV or the multimedia content (an external storage USB device is needed)
+19. PLAY/PAUSE: Pause/Resume the playback of your TV or the multimedia content (an external storage USB device is required)
 20. EXIT: Return/Exit the menu.
 12. EPG: Electronic programme guide.
 22. OK: Selection/confirm button.